by Tracey Paleo, Gia On The Move

 Core training has been around long before the word “fitness” arrived at its current popularity and status.
 And the word that existed in its olden day form is Dance.

-When it comes to fitness, we all are attempting to be vigilant about our routines especially in the core area.
-These days there is more scientific evidence to support why we should work the core muscles, how we should do it and with what weights, balls, bands, cables, videos, magazine articles, photographs, clothing and all the rest to assist us.
+When it comes to our fitness routines, especially in the core area, these days, there is plenty of scientific evidence to support why we should work the core muscles; how we should do it and with what weights, balls, bands, cables, videos, magazine articles, photographs, and clothing.
 But really it doesn’t have to be all that complicated.

-Los Angeles choreographer and dance teacher, Michael Cornell, likes to describe ballet as free standing Pilates.
-Quotes Cornell, also a former company member of BalletMet, Ohio, ” If you have ever taken a ballet class you immediately realize that it is all about the core.
+Los Angeles choreographer and dance teacher, Michael Cornell, a former company member of BalletMet, Ohio likes to describe ballet as free standing Pilates. ” If you have ever taken a ballet class you immediately realize that it is all about the core.
 You can’t help but improve your over all core strength and posture if you take ballet a couple of times a week.”

 Nike has been promoting dance via some of its popular YouTube posted videos of femme power hip hopper, Sofia Boutella, dance battles between ballerinas and hip hoppers and its Nike Dance for Women athletic line.
-Ballet Barre technique classes, Yoga Bootie Ballet classes, Pilates/dance workouts and all kinds of other off-shoots are popping up everywhere in every form.
+Ballet Barre Technique, Yoga Bootie Ballet, Pilates/dance workouts and all kinds of other off-shoots are popping up everywhere in every form.
 Clearly everyone is finally back on the dance band wagon well beyond the days of Flash Dance and the original Fame now revived.

 Finally, dance will make you smart.
 According to recent Scientific American MIND articles, by developing the core muscles and staying mentally engaged, the body develops its own body-brain intelligence and a level of awareness in three dimensional space and coordination.
 A double plus for focus and cognitive functioning.